 - Dead All Along: Everyone.
 Including the narrator.
 Possibly.

-- Disproportionate Retribution: Perdo's father, Lucas, is killed in a wedding by an unknown man.
+- Disproportionate Retribution: Pedro's father, Lucas, is killed in a wedding by an unknown man.
 So he kills every single person that attended the wedding.

-- Film of the Book: the book has several adaptations, an old one from old mexican cinema and a more recent one.
+- Film of the Book: The book has several adaptations

 - Generation Xerox: Pedro and Miguel Páramo.

 - Ghost Town: Comala may be the ultimate example, both literary and figuratively.

 - Heroic Bastard: Juan Preciado may or may not count, as he was born from Pedro Páramo's only real marriage (even tough it is ambiguously implied he may be Damiana's son) but didn't inherit the last name and was never acknowledged by Pedro.
 Miguel Páramo is more of an Anti-heroic Bastard and so is Abundio.

 - Magical Realism: Considered by many to be the Trope Maker.